Canadian Trademarks Database Tutorial - Lesson 2: Search Basics

 - Enter the desired term(s) under the “search criteria” text field.

 - You may also choose to apply other options to generate specific results.
 To learn more, go to Lesson 4: Additional Search Options .

 - Once completed, click “Search” to view your results.
 You may choose to click “Clear” to restart.

 Go to the Canadian Trade-marks Database’s Search page.

 Wildcards are characters that the search engine recognizes.
 They add flexibility to your searches:

-For more detailed information on wildcards see the "Truncation and Wildcard Characters" section of the Database Help file.
+For more detailed information on wildcards, see "Truncation and wildcard characters " section of the Database’s Assistance file.